chaosparrot/marithime_talon/marithyme/docs/ARCHITECTURE.md

 ### Input tracking

 Input tracking is used to remember what text was typed through Talon Voice.
-This makes it possible to enhance your own voice commands with marithyme commands.
+This makes it possible to enhance your own voice commands with marithime commands.
 While we cannot track key presses outside of Talon Voice, this strategy does allow us to have the possibility of remembering where words are within programs that don't have a proper [accessibility api](#accessibility-apis).

 It also tries to guess whether we need to do more indexation if an undo was done through `Ctrl-Z`.